ClickHouse/clickhouse-go/README.md

     * in_order    - first live server is chosen in specified order
 * debug - enable debug output (boolean value)
 * compress - enable lz4 compression (boolean value)
-* check_connection_liveness - on supported platforms non-secure connections retrieved from the connection pool are checked in beginTx() for liveness before using them.
-If the check fails, the respective connection is marked as bad and the query retried with another connection. (boolean value, default is 'true')

 SSL/TLS parameters: